RehanSaeed/Serilog.Exceptions/README.md

 Filtering for other scenarios is also supported:

- * use `WithIgnoreStackTraceAndTargetIdExceptionFilterFilter` if you need to filter some other set of named properties
+ * use `WithIgnoreStackTraceAndTargetSiteExceptionFilter` if you need to filter some other set of named properties
  * implement custom `IExceptionPropertyFilter` if you need some different filtering logic
  * use `CompositeExceptionPropertyFilter` to combine multiple filters